Research Opportunities for Students

 Pluto's Dynamic Atmosphere (R. French)

 Planet or not, Pluto is an intriguing distant world with a very tenuous atmosphere that can be studied from Earth.
-By watching the light of distant stars dim as they pass behind Pluto's refracting atmosphere, Prof. French and his colleagues are taking Pluto's atmospheric temperature in advance of the arrival of the New Horizons spacecraft at Pluto in 2015.
+By watching the light of distant stars dim as they pass behind Pluto's refracting atmosphere, Prof. French and his colleagues took Pluto's atmospheric temperature in advance of the arrival of the New Horizons spacecraft at Pluto in 2015.
 He and his colleagues are using supercomputers to investigate the winds and dynamics of Pluto's atmosphere with a detailed global circulation model.

 Strange orbits of the tiny moons of Uranus (R. French)

 Uranus is surrounded by a bevy of closely-spaced small moons, and from Hubble Space Telescope observations, we now know that these moons are misbehaving by gravitationally perturbing each other's orbits.
 In her senior honors thesis, Bekki Dawson showed that these tiny satellites show all of the signs of chaotic orbits.
 Bekki is now a faculty member at Penn State.

 Exploring Exoplanets (K. McLeod)